Chapter 4: Children

 Family Relationship Centres (FRCs) are government-funded services that provide information to people about relationship issues including parenting, financial help and pre-marriage counselling.

-FRCs also provide family dispute resolution services to help separating parents work out arrangements for their children.
+FRCs also provide family dispute resolution services to help separating parents (and other people such as grandparents) work out arrangements for children.
 FRCs provide assessment, preparation and three hours of family dispute resolution for free or a low fee.

 There are FRCs across NSW.
 See Chapter 9: Referrals and Resources.